 - see what the main issues may be

-- decide whether to invite other Services to the meeting to give their comments on your proposal (for example, Roads and Transportation or Environmental Services
+- decide whether to consult other services on your proposal (for example Roads and Transportation or Environmental Services)

 - any planning policies, proposals or previous decisions that may be relevant to your proposal (copies of relevant published guidance may be given on request)